-Brand Strategist Katie Sandell looks at what makes a challenger brand and why they’re so important in today’s marketplace.
+Head of Brand Strategy and Insight Katie Sandell looks at what makes a challenger brand and why they’re so important in today’s marketplace.

 In industries from banks to travel, from cars to smoothies, challenger brands are taking an increasingly prominent position in their markets and can take many forms.
 We hear people referring to them and how they’re changing the marketplace, but what I’m interested to explore is whether or not they need to follow a set criteria in order to be labelled a ‘challenger’ and also why it’s important that we have them in today’s society.

 “A challenger brand is defined, primarily, by a mindset — it has business ambitions bigger than its conventional resources, and is prepared to do something bold, usually against the existing conventions or codes of the category, to break through.” — The Challenger Project, by eatbigfish

 Ultimately, being a ‘challenger’ brand is not about who they’re challenging – for example their competitors in the marketplace – it’s much more about what they’re challenging that’s important; it’s more about the marketplace and what expectations they’re trying to shift.

 These companies by their very nature tend to be hungry, ambitious and entrepreneurial.
 It also helps if they’re a bit nimble in their approach as it helps them to feel fresh – this is why it’s often difficult for larger established brands to become challenger brands.
 Being a ‘challenger’ is often routed in a company’s DNA which is why it’s often not something that comes from an already big corporate.

 Why do we need them?